Save money on your mortgage.

 The current overnight rate remains at 5.00%.

 How will the latest Bank of Canada interest rate announcement impact the mortgage market

-As of our October mortgage rate outlook, we predict that in the long term mortgage rates will trend towards 5%.
 In the chart below, you can see how our 5-year variable rate forecast has changed over time based on the Bank of Canada interest rate announcements.
 (Like what you see?
 Sign up to get free, personalized mortgage insights and our monthly mortgage outlook!)